 2. Myth: Do what you love and the money will follow.
 (Rule: Don’t worry about the earning potential of your passion.)

 This myth is also confusing for it often appears accurate.
 When folks are passionately engaged in building their unique professional life, they will be bringing the best of themselves to that effort.
 And people who sustain this high level of engagement are often both respected and financially rewarded.
 If there is money to be had for doing a certain gig, however, that is a sign that the culture approves of your life plan.
 And that is a result of luck.
-If weaving is your passion, the dominant culture is not going to reward you in the same way it would if your passion were surgery.
+If weaving is your passion, the dominant culture is not going to reward you in the same way it would if your passion was surgery.
 Or think for a moment about the status and compensation for actors in Shakespeare’s time versus the current bizarre situation with respect to actors' salaries.
 Wealthy people are often talented and diligent but they are all, without exception, extremely lucky.

 3. Myth: You have to have an artistic talent to have a passion.
 (Rule: You don’t get to be passionate unless you are a painter, musician, writer, etc.)